Morgellons disease: Managing an unexplained skin condition

 - Crawling sensations on and under the skin, often compared to insects moving, stinging or biting

 - A belief that fibers, threads or black stringy material is in and on the skin

 - Difficulty concentrating

 What do researchers know about Morgellons disease?

-These results contradict an earlier study by the Centers for Disease Control and Prevention (CDC), which concluded that the condition isn't caused by an infection or parasites.
-The CDC study of 115 people with Morgellons, which the CDC refers to as an unexplained dermatopathy, showed that most of the fibers in the skin wounds were cotton.
-The CDC report noted that the condition is most often seen in middle-aged white women, and its symptoms are very similar to those of a mental illness involving false beliefs about infestation by parasites (delusional infestation).
+The CDC did a study of 115 people with Morgellons, which the CDC refers to as an unexplained dermatopathy.
+The study showed that most of the fibers in the skin sores could be explained by repeated itching and contamination by fabric fibers rather than fibers emerging from the skin.
+The CDC study noted that the condition is most often seen in middle-aged white women, and its symptoms are very similar to those of a mental illness involving false beliefs about infestation by parasites (delusional infestation).

 Small research studies have tried to determine the cause and effective treatment for Morgellons disease.
 But there is still no proven guidance on diagnosis and treatment.
-Further research is needed.
+Further study is needed.